yasindevops/Capstone-Django-AWS/README.md

     - Origin Protocol policy can be selected as `HTTPS only`.

-    - Viewer Protocol Policy can be selected as `Redirect HTTP to HTTPS`
+    - Viewer Protocol Policy can be selected as `Redirect HTTP to HTTPS`.

   - As cache behavior;